zer0cache/matic-docs/docs/pos/contracts/delegation.md

 function unStakeClaimTokens()
 ```

-- Once withdrawal period is over delegators who've sold their shares can claim their Matic tokens.
-- Must transfer tokens to user.
+Once withdrawal period is over, delegators who've sold their shares can claim their MATIC tokens.
+Must transfer tokens to user.

 ### updateCommissionRate